aitji/aitji.addon/README.md

 - Discord: !
 AitJi Gamer !#4753

 ## How to download the addon
 Don't worry, it's easy!
-Just check out my video tutorial on YouTube [HERE](https://youtu.be/sgFoySz1c08) It'll guide you through the entire process step by step.
+Just check out my video tutorial on YouTube [HERE](https://youtu.be/sgFoySz1c08) or "https://youtu.be/sgFoySz1c08" It'll guide you through the entire process step by step.

 Thank you for downloading my addon and I hope you enjoy using it!
 If you have any questions or feedback, feel free to reach out to me on any of my social media platforms.